-The Lao PDR still harbors a rich fauna, with many species' populations and their habitats probably being less depleted within Lao PDR than within several other countries in the region.
+The Lao PDR still harbors a rich fauna, with many species' populations and their habitats until recently probably being less depleted within Lao PDR than within several other countries in the region.

 Surveys have recorded nearly 90 species of bats, of which 51 are considered to be key species.
 There are approximately 700 species of birds that have been recorded from the Lao PDR, with another 100 or so that are reasonably likely to occur.
-There are a number of reptiles and amphibians in Lao PDR, including the Siamese crocodile; the Phu Wua Rock Agamid Lizard, which is almost endemic to Laos with more than 95% of its range in the country; and the Lao Newt, which is totally endemic to Laos.
+There are a number of reptiles and amphibians in Lao PDR, including the Siamese crocodile, the Phu Wua Rock Agamid Lizard, which is almost endemic to Laos with more than 95% of its range in the country; and the Lao Newt, which is totally endemic to Laos.

 In the past, the relative abundance of habitat and, in some areas, the long distance from human settlements provided partial protection for the country's wildlife.
 However there is a significant hunting pressure in the country, and at markets, particularly near the borders, endangered species can be observed on sale as pets, meat or medicine.
 Besides this, many birds and animals are hunted for food, so much so that wild birds are scarce in many heavily populated areas.